 After several years of challenging business conditions for traditional retailers and apparel/footwear manufacturers, circumstances are finally beginning to improve.
 As a result, product leaders are suddenly experiencing renewed demand to improve all aspects of their end-to-end product development lifecycles.
-But despite improved financial results, these leaders are finding it is as difficult as ever to provide a persuasive business case to get new projects approved and funded.
+However, despite improved financial results and demands for improvement, these same leaders are finding it is as difficult as ever to provide a persuasive business case to get approval and funding for new product-related programs.

 True product differentiation is the most sustainable, long-term source of competitive advantage for a retailer or apparel/footwear manufacturer.